Establishing a European Security and Defence Union

 - Regretting that the Union’s common military means are out of step with its diplomatic ambitions and are insufficiently developed to meet the challenges of the contemporary world;

-- Noting that the level of European integration has already reached such levels that a security challenge in one Member State would affect all other EU members;
+- Emphasising that the level of European integration has already reached such levels that a security challenge in one Member State would affect all other EU members;

-- Bearing in mind the competing interests of different NATO members and the neutrality of some Member States that are not members of NATO;
+- Bearing in mind the competing interests of different NATO members and the military non-alignment of some Member States that are not members of NATO;

-- Convinced of the need for cooperation between the EU and NATO in the areas of security and defence;
+- Recognising that NATO still forms the cornerstone of European security today, and that the continuing cooperation between the EU and NATO in the areas of security and defence has to be ensured;

-- Acknowledging that defence as a concept has lately become wider in scope, covering civilian, cyber and hybrid threats, while we have nonetheless seen that conventional warfare of aggression is still a relevant threat in Europe;
+- Acknowledging that defence as a concept is wide in scope, covering civilian, health security, cyber and hybrid threats, while we have nonetheless seen that conventional warfare of aggression is still a relevant threat in Europe;

 - Noting with interest the creation of a specific Space and Defence portfolio in the EU Commission;